x186k/deadsfu/notes/design-diary.md

 - subGr sends single msg to broker closing/removing/adding-new
 - Using this method/manner the elementary stream consistency is maintained.
 - subGr may need to check time-of-last-keyframe and reject the switch or delay it for devices sensitive to too many keyframes (ipad/iphone)

+## 1/31/2022 How to implement the new Send menu???

+Enabling users to choose and open a new 'send' tab needs three components:
+1. Show existing rooms that are busy/not-avail
+2. Show existing rooms that are open/avail for sending
+3. Show a form element which allows creating a new room

+I am template to use Go templating *to avoid repeating* the HTML boilerplate, such as the page <head> and pre-body-end <script> blocks.

+But, if I use Go templating, it becomes 10x harder for other users to just cut & paste the page, edit it, and use it!

+SO! *Decision* I will not use Go templating here.

+Ideally if I can keep it a single HTML file like it has been, this would keep it very simple for prospective devs and users!

+So, maybe the best way forward is:
+*Just hand-copy header/footer between index.html and sendselect.html*